w3f/polkadot-wiki/docs/learn/learn-nft.md

 The core NFT EVM standard is defined in [ERC721](https://eips.ethereum.org/EIPS/eip-721), but there are extended implementations that introduce some aspects of advanced NFT features like [ERC1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/).

-The inability to combine standards implicitly is a significant shortcoming to this approach and introduces a necessity to create custom implementations of contracts for specialized use cases where one might desire combined features.
-Each ERC which provides an advanced NFT feature is an isolated subset.
-As will be shown later this is not the case for Polkadiot native NFTs.
+This approach’s significant shortcoming is its inability to combine standards implicitly.
+This introduces the necessity of creating custom contract implementations for specialized use cases where one might desire combined features.
+Each ERC that provides an advanced NFT feature is an isolated subset.
+As will be shown later, this is not the case for Polkadot native NFTs.

 To facilitate the creation of advanced NFT tokens, a blockchain must provide a mechanism for overcoming these limitations as we’ll see in the upcoming section.